-*In the event that a kickoff goes out of bounds beyond the opposing team’s 20-yard line, the receiving team will have two options.
-The receiving team may elect to take the ball at their 20-yard line OR have the kicking team re-kick.
+* In the event that a kickoff goes out of bounds beyond the opposing team’s 20-yard line, the receiving team will have the following options: 1.
+Elect to have it re-kicked.
+2. Put the ball in play at the 20 yard line if out of bounds after passing receiving team’s 20 yard line.
+3. Put the ball in play at the inbounds spot if the ball goes out of bounds before reaching receiving team’s 20 yard line.
 In the event that a re-kick is chosen AND the re-kick goes out of bounds beyond the opposing team’s 20-yard line, the ball will be then placed at the 25-yard line to begin the offensive team’s possession.
 There will be no second re-kick for any given kickoff out of bounds.

 *Any player that is covered by another player on the line of scrimmage is now an ineligible receiver.

 *Offensive holding penalty is as follows: If the foul occurs behind the line of scrimmage the penalty will be assessed from the previous spot.
 If the foul occurs past the line of scrimmage the penalty will be assessed as a spot foul.